-How severe is it?
-While many home owners believe that the Radon Level is the chief indicator of severity, and it does play a roll, it is not a primary consideration.
+While many home owners believe that the Radon Level is the chief indicator of severity, and it does play a role, it is not a primary consideration.
 Often, the actual construction of the home is a much better indicator of issues that may arise during the install, such as inaccessible crawl spaces, excessive cracks or a slab in poor condition, water drainage systems or sump pumps, and limited access to the slab (Such as in cases where much of the basement is finished).

 As Radon is an invisible gas, there is no way of knowing for certain that a system is sufficient until post testing has been performed.
 In some cases, additional suctions points or work may be necessary in order to bring the Radon level to within an acceptable range.

 Post testing will be required in order to ensure that the system is sufficient and is reducing the Radon level to an acceptable range.
 Testing should be conducted no sooner than 7 days after the installation of the Radon Mitigation System, as it will take this time for the property to reach equilibrium.
 One of the biggest mistakes we see in realty transactions is homeowners that do not allow enough time to perform testing.